pasqal-io/godasse/README.md

 var _ goode.validation.CanInitialize = &AdvancedFetchRequest{}
 ```

-Now, Goode will run `Initialize()` to fill in any missing fields,
+Now, Godasse will run `Initialize()` to fill in any missing fields,
 including private fields.

 The rules for `CanInitialize` are as follows:

-- Goode **never** injects a `CanInitialize` on your sake;
+- Godasse **never** injects a `CanInitialize` on your sake;
 - `Initialize` must be a method of the same struct;
 - `Initialize` must take 0 arguments and return `error`;
 - `Initialize` must be implemented on a pointer, rather than a struct (otherwise any change would be lost immediately);
 - `Initialize` is called immediately after creating the struct, before parsing the fields.

-Again, Goode will check these rules while creating the deserializer.
+Again, Godasse will check these rules while creating the deserializer.

 ## Validating/rewriting data